Get a valuable, insider's perspective on a career and industry that interests you by participating in an externship.

 By submitting your application, you are agreeing to accept any of the externship choices you’ve listed in the application and honor the commitment.
 Therefore, be sure to plan carefully by thoughtfully selecting your choices, reviewing the host’s weeks of availability, considering transportation costs, and taking into account your other commitments over the January break.

-At some point during the first two weeks of November, you will receive an email indicating whether or not you have been matched with an externship.
+In November, you will receive an email indicating whether or not you have been matched with an externship.
 After receiving an externship, you are required to attend one of the orientation meetings held in November.
 At this session, you will receive the name of and contact information for your host as well as important information about how to proceed.

 Contact Melissa Schultz in the Career Center at email@example.com or 610-330-5115 with any questions about the program.